 2. Crumbling Chase Joints

 If the exterior wall or “chase” of your chimney consists of bricks, it is important to have the mortar joints inspected for deterioration.
 Crumbling chase joints and old, malfunctioning flashing around the chimney’s base both can allow water into the interior of your attic and home, leading to rot, mildew and other kinds of moisture damage.
+Addressing chimney repair issues early can help prevent extensive water damage and structural deterioration.

 3. Flue Cap, Screen, and Crown